ericatrinh/Getting-and-Cleaning-Data-Course-Project/README.md

 author: "Erica Trinh"
 date: "August 28, 2017"
 ---
+---
 ##Summary
+---
 This respository contains a script that takes in the files with data collected from the accelerometers from the Samsung Galaxy S smartphone and returns a tidy table with the average mean and standard deviation for each category measured.
+---
 ##Data
+---
 Data is found in the UCI HAR Dataset folder. http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+---
+##Output
+---
+The tidyTable.csv provides a tidy table of the average means and standard deviation from each measurement in the dataset.

 License:
 ========